+It is not easy getting old and dealing with all of the many medical issues that inevitably arise, even if you lived a safe and healthy life.
 If you end up in the hospital due to illness or injury, you could be in for a hefty bill of over $3,500 per day.
-So, it’s easy to see how health insurance should be a priority for everyone, no matter their age.
+So, it is easy to see how health insurance should be a priority for everyone, no matter their age.

 None of us are immune to disease or injury, and age-related afflictions become an even bigger threat after the age of 65.

-So, if you’re of an age where you can benefit from the affordable senior care plan offered by Medicare, it’s a good idea to do so.
+So, if you are of an age where you can benefit from the affordable senior care plan offered by Medicare, it’s a good idea to do so.

-Find out more about Medicare and why it’s a good option if you’re looking for affordable health insurance.
+Find out more about Medicare and why it is a good option if you are looking for affordable health insurance.

 Medicare in a Nutshell

 Medicare’s a federal health insurance program specifically for people aged 65 and older.
-It’s designed to help cover the costs associated with chronic conditions and emergencies.
+It is designed to help cover the increasingly high costs associated with chronic conditions and emergencies.

-In some instances, Medicare is a free service, but most people pay premiums as well as various out-of-pocket costs for medical services.
+In some instances, Medicare is a free service (although you have probably been paying into it for decades out of your paycheck and taxes), but most people pay premiums as well as various out-of-pocket costs for medical services.

 How Do You Qualify for Medicare Benefits?